 Carrot Kheer

-A delicious no added sugar dessert.
-You might wonder if a no sugar dessert is even possible?
-Here is Carrot Pudding that is made with carrots, milk, cashews and dates, with the added aroma of cardamom & saffron.
+It’s a delicious, no-sugar dessert.
+You might wonder if a no-sugar dessert is even possible.
+Here is Carrot Pudding that is made with carrots, milk, cashews, and dates, with the added aroma of cardamom & saffron.
 The sweetness in this dessert comes from dates.
-You would not mind yourself or your kids asking second and third servings!
+You wouldn’t mind if you or your kids asked for second and third servings!

 Zarda Sweet Rice

-Meethe Chawal or Zarda Rice is a sweet and rich rice preparation loaded with dry fruits, sugar and ghee.
-This aromatic sweet saffron flavored rice is royal dessert made on special occasions and festivals.
+Meethe Chawal, or Zarda Rice, is a sweet, rich rice preparation loaded with dried fruits, sugar, and ghee.
+This aromatic, sweet, saffron-flavored rice is a royal dessert made on special occasions and festivals.

 Oats Kheer

-Oats Kheer also known as Oats payasam is a delicious twist of using oats in Indian dessert recipes.
-Sweetened oatmeal with cardamom, nuts and raisins, this healthy breakfast or dessert can be cooked in a pressure cooker or on the stovetop within minutes.
+Oats Kheer, also known as Oats Payasam, is a delicious twist on the use of oats in Indian dessert recipes.
+Sweetened oatmeal with cardamom, nuts, and raisins, this wholesome breakfast or dessert can be cooked in a pressure cooker or on the stovetop within minutes.

 Kesar Pista Shrikhand

-Shrikhand, a refreshing & sweet Indian dessert.
-Creamy smooth yogurt is mixed with sugar and cardamom, and garnished with saffron and pistachios to make this luscious Kesar Elaichi Shrikhand.
+Shrikhand a refreshing & sweet Indian dessert.
+Creamy, smooth yogurt is mixed with sugar and cardamom, then garnished with saffron and pistachios to make this luscious Kesar Elaichi Shrikhand.

 Lapsi (Cracked Wheat Sweet)